vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/01_Intro/03_FOREWORD.md

 The story of the Life of Lokamanya Tilak is the history of Western India during the
-1 ast forty years ; it is the history of the birth and growth of Indian NationaUsm, its im- pact on the Indian Bureaucracy, its vicissi- tudes, its struggles, disappointments, suc- cesses and reverses.
-To attempt a task of such magnitude, so eminently fit for a philo- sopher-historian is at any time a " stroke of temerity."
-It is still more so at the present juncture when the ashes of the controver- sies in which Mr. Tilak so prominently figured are hot.
+1 ast forty years ; it is the history of the birth and growth of Indian NationaUsm, its im###pact on the Indian Bureaucracy, its vicissi###tudes, its struggles, disappointments, suc###cesses and reverses.
+To attempt a task of such magnitude, so eminently fit for a philo###sopher-historian is at any time a " stroke of temerity."
+It is still more so at the present juncture when the ashes of the controver###sies in which Mr. Tilak so prominently figured are hot.
 Though dead, Mr. Tilak still lives in our midst ; and the time is not yet for a pronouncement of the final verdict